Open Research Data Online (ORDO) policy

 Research Data Management Principles

-ORDO users are expected to be guided by OU research data management principles and policies.
+ORDO users are expected to be guided by OU research data management policy.

 Data Protection Act

 Where personal data (as defined by the Data Protection Act 2018) are processed for research purposes in the course of a researcher’s employment or doctoral student’s registration at the Open University, the University will be the data controller under the Act for those data.
 This will include where personal data are stored in ORDO.